Skip to main content

 The update should not change how you study for the exams.
 Examinees should prepare using the tutorial that corresponds to the test delivery software their exam will use.

 If your Step 2 CK exam is before May 7, you should continue using the current Step 2 CK tutorial.
-Examinees whose Step 2 CK exams begin on or after May 7 should review the new Step 3 testing experience tool and tutorial to become familiar with the new 30-minute blocks and the updated functionality.
-The new Step 2 CK tutorial will be available prior to the exam’s launch date on USMLE.org.
+Examinees whose Step 2 CK exams begin on or after May 7 should review the new Step 2 testing experience tool and tutorial to become familiar with the new 30-minute blocks and the updated functionality.

 If your Step 1 exam is before May 14, you should continue using the current Step 1 tutorial.
-Examinees whose Step 1 exams begin on or after May 14 should review the Step 3 testing experience tool and tutorial to become familiar with the new 30-minute blocks and the updated functionality.
-The new Step 1 tutorial will be available prior to the exam’s launch date on USMLE.org.
+Examinees whose Step 1 exams begin on or after May 14 should review the Step 1 testing experience tool and tutorial to become familiar with the new 30-minute blocks and the updated functionality.

 • Will the test delivery software updates affect when I receive my score report?